-A resident company received a foreign dividend of R200 000 by virtue of a 2% shareholding in a foreign company during the 2016 year of assessment.
+A resident company received a foreign dividend of R200 000 by virtue of a 2% shareholding in a foreign company during its 2018 year of assessment commencing on 1 March 2017.
 The foreign dividend is not exempt from normal tax under section 10B(2).
 The resident company does not have an assessed loss.